homepage

 In June 1983, I met Simon at The Two Brewers in Clapham High Street.
 We have been together ever since.

-For a while, we lived in Strood near Rochester, Kent and later to Hemsby in Norfolk, but things did not work out so we returned to London and I was able to resume my job as a Medical Technician.
+For a while, we lived in Strood near Rochester, Kent and later to Hemsby in Norfolk, but things did not work out so we returned to London and I was able to resume my job as a Medical Technician on the Lane-Fox Respiratory Unit at St. Thomas' Hospital.

 In September 1990, I had the first in a series of four heart attacks.
 During my recovery we stayed in Langley, Slough, Berkshire, and we liked it so much we decided to settle here and have lived there ever since.